PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

 Retrieves the zone from the master.

-Fails when zone kind is not `Slave`, or `slave` is disabled in pdns configuration.
+Fails when zone kind is not `Slave`, or `slave` is disabled in PowerDNS. configuration.

 Not supported for recursors.